vsivsi/meteor-job-collection/README.md

 ### jc.pauseJobs(ids, [options], [callback]) - Anywhere
 #### Like `job.pause()` except it pauses a list of jobs by id
 #### Requires permission: Server, `admin`, `manager` or `jobPause`
+This is much more efficient than calling `job.pause()` in a loop because it pauses jobs in batches on the server.

 ### jc.resumeJobs(ids, [options], [callback]) - Anywhere
 #### Like `job.resume()` except it resumes a list of jobs by id
 #### Requires permission: Server, `admin`, `manager` or `jobResume`
+This is much more efficient than calling `job.resume()` in a loop because it resumes jobs in batches on the server.

 ### jc.cancelJobs(ids, [options], [callback]) - Anywhere
 #### Like `job.cancel()` except it cancels a list of jobs by id
 #### Requires permission: Server, `admin`, `manager` or `jobCancel`
+This is much more efficient than calling `job.cancel()` in a loop because it cancels jobs in batches on the server.

 ### jc.restartJobs(ids, [options], [callback]) - Anywhere
 #### Like `job.restart()` except it restarts a list of jobs by id
 #### Requires permission: Server, `admin`, `manager` or `jobRestart`
+This is much more efficient than calling `job.restart()` in a loop because it restarts jobs in batches on the server.

 ### jc.removeJobs(ids, [options], [callback]) - Anywhere
 #### Like `job.remove()` except it removes a list of jobs by id
 #### Requires permission: Server, `admin`, `manager` or `jobRemove`
+This is much more efficient than calling `job.resmove()` in a loop because it removes jobs in batches on the server.

 ### jc.forever - Anywhere
 #### Constant value used to indicate that something should repeat forever